 We didn’t have product market fit.
 We didn’t have our unit economics right.
 We didn’t know which channels we could use to profitably feed a hungry sales team.
 To make up for this we raised and spent millions of dollars.
 If I could give it all back and re-build Scripted without that money, I would.

 During that period we believed every quarter that we were one quarter away from cracking the code.
-That went on for two years until we bagged it, laid off the sales team, went full marketing funnel, and turned the business around.
+That went on for two years until we bagged it, laid off the sales team, went back to our roots, and turned the business around.
 It was a rough period but we got through it.

 I’m proud of the turnaround but we should have never needed to go through it.